 Higher costs, greater uncertainty, more risk

 If, for example, your client uses a cloud document management system that is integrated with your own system, you both need to upgrade regularly and at the same rate.
-Cloud updates typically automatically updates for a couple of years, but no provider is willing to continue supporting all the iterations and will, therefore, stop issuing free upgrades, which could leave you both high and dry.
+Cloud updates typically automatically update for a couple of years, but no provider is willing to continue supporting all the iterations and will, therefore, stop issuing free upgrades, which could leave you both high and dry.

 It is the same with any software.
 Sage only supports three versions of upgrade – if yours is more than three behind the current system, you will be physically unable to update your Sage account.
 The only way of bridging the gap is to spend time and money doing interim upgrades to bring you up-to-date enough to upgrade again to the latest system; a method that also involves a risk to your data.